Dec1mo/Vietnamese-Chatbot-From-Scratch/README.md

 <a href="" rel="noopener">
  <img src="https://i.imgur.com/wfjukqW.png" alt="built-in_NLP"></a>

-Now your Messenger Chatbot is ready to chat!
+Now your Messenger Chatbot is ready to chat with you!